tds455/Capstone-Trivia/README.md

 - Object-Oriented Programming
 - Reactive design (within /triviagame)
-- Django API
+- Django web API
-- Use of Django backend to retrieve data from public APIs, then serve content to a Javascript frontend
+- Use of Django backend to retrieve data from public APIs which then serves content to a Javascript frontend

 ## Demo

 Trivia is available at https://tshaw.me

-Note that site may change over time and trivia may not always be available.
+Note that site may change over time and the trivia app may not always be available.

 ## Installation and how to run